The Female American: Volume I

 Overcome with grief for his murdered wife, Mr. Winkfield decides to return to England with his daughter in order to take care of his sick brother.
-While there, Unca Eliza grows up in the company of her cousins, is educated and exposed to Christianity, under which she was baptized, and notes with what great attention the English attend to her due to the complexion of her skin and her mixed Indian and English dress.
-Shortly after arriving in England, the grief-stricken Mr. Winkfield desires to return to Virginia, but intends for Unca Eliza to remain in England to finish her education.
+While there, Unca Eliza grows up in her cousins' company, is educated and exposed to Christianity, is baptized as a Christian, and notes with what great attention the English attend to her due to the complexion of her skin and her mixed Indian and English dress.
+Shortly after arriving in England, the grief-stricken Mr. Winkfield desires to return to Virginia, but intends for Unca Eliza to remain in England in order to finish her education.
 When she is eighteen years old, she is summoned by her father to return, and she makes the journey alongside her cousin, John Winkfield, who solicits her for marriage.
-She denies him, claiming she will never marry a man who cannot use a bow and arrow any better than she.
+She denies him, claiming that she will never marry a man who cannot use a bow and arrow any better than she can.
 Soon after arriving back in Virginia, Unca Eliza's father dies, and she is left alone.
 She desires to return to England when she is twenty-four, so she purchases a sloop and assembles a crew for the journey.
 On the way, her chosen captain solicits her for marriage to his son, but she refuses in the same manner as before.
-He is outraged by this, and threatens to leave her on an uninhabited island - securing all her money to him - if she does not reconsider.
+He is outraged by this, and threatens to leave her on an uninhabited island – securing all her money to him – if she does not reconsider.
 An altercation ensues, and the captain is thrown overboard by two slaves.
 (He is later recovered.)
 He gives Unca Eliza another opportunity to reconsider, but she does not, and he leaves her on an uninhabited island.